bradkav/GRAPPA_Student_Seminar_2018/README.md

 Each group is expected to write a review section of the Dark Matter wiki: [http://www.darkmatterwiki.net/](http://www.darkmatterwiki.net/).

 In association with this, each group is also expected to write a number of scripts performing useful calculations.
-More details can be found in the `scripts/` folder.
-Each group has its own GitHub repository for storing and collaborating on the scripts:
+More details can be found in the `scripts_info/` folder.
+Note, however, that the scripts themselves should be placed in the relevant GitHub repositories for your group:

 * Group 1 (Cosmology): [GSS2018_Cosmology](https://github.com/bradkav/GSS2018_Cosmology)
 * Group 2 (Candidates): [GSS2018_Candidates](https://github.com/bradkav/GSS2018_Candidates)